As Harris picks Walz, George Floyd riots resurface as election issue

 Joe Biden’s legacy rests with Kamala Harris.
 Can he help her win?

-For the next 100 days, a sensitive issue for the Harris campaign and the White House is, Where and when should Joe Biden be seen?
+For the next 100 days, a sensitive issue for the Harris campaign and the White House is: Where and when should Joe Biden be seen?
 It matters not just for the election, but also for his own legacy.

 Six issues Kamala Harris is campaigning on – and 5 she’d rather avoid

 Kamala Harris has the opportunity to rebrand herself in the eyes of voters.
-Her focus will include protecting abortion rights – and drawing a contrast to Donald Trump on justice.
+Her focus will include protecting abortion rights – and drawing a contrast with Donald Trump on justice.

 New GOP platform reflects Trump’s dramatic reshaping of the party